One of the questions we are often asked by readers, is what was our best money decision? The one that made Financial Freedom a reality?

-The exception to this rule applies to portions of the loan being utilized to generate income.
-(IE: a basement suite, space for a home business etc, but only proportionate to the space being used to generate the income.)
+The exception to this rule applies to portions of the loan being utilized to generate income or invest.
+(IE: a basement suite, space for a home business, Smith Manoeuvre etc, but only proportionate to the space/funds being used to generate the income.)

 In a 3000 sqft home, if you have a 1000 sqft basement suite, 1/3 of your mortgage interest becomes eligible as a tax write off.
 But of course there are limits on how much of your principle residence can be utilized for income purposes.

 Meanwhile ALL of the expenses associated to the rental properties were tax write offs.
 Both were cash flowing, and it absolutely didn’t make sense to pay those down.

 So while we had some tax savings in relation to mortgage interest on our primary residence, because we had both a suite and a small side hustle, it didn’t offset the exorbitant amount of interest we would pay over the life of our mortgage.

 But we still had to contend with that age old argument presented in nearly every finance book.
 And reverently postulated by much of the online personal finance community.